clairek09/MIC/Modules/M05-load-balancing-https-traffic-azure/includes/5-design-configure-azure-front-door.md

 ## Multiple Choice

 What is the difference between Azure Front Door and Azure Application Gateway?
-( ) Front Door is a global service, Application Gateway is a regional service.  {{Front Door and Application Gateway are layer 7 (HTTP/HTTPS) load balancers, Front Door is a global service whereas Application Gateway is a regional service.}}
+(x) Front Door is a global service, Application Gateway is a regional service.  {{Correct, Front Door and Application Gateway are layer 7 (HTTP/HTTPS) load balancers, Front Door is a global service whereas Application Gateway is a regional service.}}
-( ) Front Door is a regional service, Application Gateway is a global service.  {{Front Door and Application Gateway are layer 7 (HTTP/HTTPS) load balancers, Front Door is a global service whereas Application Gateway is a regional service.}}
+( ) Front Door is a regional service, Application Gateway is a global service.  {{Incorrect, Front Door and Application Gateway are layer 7 (HTTP/HTTPS) load balancers, Front Door is a global service whereas Application Gateway is a regional service.}}
-( )  Front Door uses health probes to montior the health of backends, Application Gateway does not.  {{Both Front Door and Application gatweay use health probes to monitor the health of backends.}}
+( )  Front Door uses health probes to montior the health of backends, Application Gateway does not.  {{Incorrect, Both Front Door and Application gatweay use health probes to monitor the health of backends.}}

 ## Multiple Choice

 Front Door route rules determine whether the incoming request matches the routing rule and route traffice accordingly.
 What properties are matched?
-( ) HTTP protocols (HTTP/HTTPS), Hosts, and Paths.  {{When evaluting routing rules, Front Door looks for matches in HTTP protocols (HTTP/HTTPS), Hosts, and Paths.}}
+(x) HTTP protocols (HTTP/HTTPS), Hosts, and Paths.  {{Correct, When evaluting routing rules, Front Door looks for matches in HTTP protocols (HTTP/HTTPS), Hosts, and Paths.}}
-( ) HTTP protocols (HTTP/HTTPS), Hosts, and time stamp.  {{When evaluting routing rules, Front Door does not look for matches in time stamps.}}
+( ) HTTP protocols (HTTP/HTTPS), Hosts, and time stamp.  {{Incorrect, When evaluting routing rules, Front Door does not look for matches in time stamps.}}
-( )  Hosts, paths, and user certificates.  {{When evaluting routing rules, Front Door does not look for matches in user certificates.}}
+( ) Hosts, paths, and user certificates.  {{Incorrect, When evaluting routing rules, Front Door does not look for matches in user certificates.}}